The Return

 A low droning noise grew to

-two Assembly priests.
 "We've got demons!"
-He shouted just as the roof
+He shouted just as the roof seemed to explode.

 Chesterfield seemed immune to

-priest crouched down and went through the other door.
+the remaining priest went crouched down and went through the other door.

 Ranma pulled the broken door

-then dashed into the room followed by Ranma and Nariko.
-Almost purring, Eve
+dashed into the room followed by Ranma and Nariko.
+Almost purring, Eve knelt

 She stepped forward and passed

-hand she briefly paused to savor the energy.
-She then looked to the next room
+she briefly paused to savor the energy.
+She then looked to the next room and

-as her mother shot a DarkStar burst through the flimsy wall and Eve shouldered
+sword as her mother shot a DarkStar burst through the flimsy wall and Eve

-through the door.
-Nariko jumped through the opening and raised her sword to
+shouldered through the door.
+Nariko jumped through the opening and raised her

-block the long bayonet of Father Chesterfield.
-He responded by flicking out a
+sword to block the long bayonet of Father Chesterfield.
+He responded by flicking out a second blade

 "Interesting